WPBeginner

 Fixed render blocking issue in WordPress with Autoptimize plugin

-If there are still render-blocking scripts, then you need to come back to the plugin’s settings page and review options under both JavaScript and CSS options.
+If there are still render-blocking scripts, then you need to come back to the plugin’s settings page and review the settings under both JavaScript and CSS options.

-For instance, you can allow the plugin to include inline JS and remove scripts that are excluded by default like seal.js or jquery.js.
+For example, you can allow the plugin to include inline JS and remove scripts that are excluded by default, like seal.js or jquery.js.
+Then, simply click on the ‘Save changes and Empty Cache’ button to save your changes and empty the plugin cache.

 Autoptimize aggregates all enqueued JavaScript and CSS.
-After that, it creates minified CSS and JavaScripts files and serves cached copies to your website as async or deferred.
+After that, it creates minified CSS and JavaScript files and serves cached copies to your website as async or deferred.

 This allows you to fix the render-blocking scripts and styles issue.
 However, please keep in mind that it can also affect the performance or appearance of your website.

-Depending on how the plugins and your WordPress theme uses JavaScript and CSS, it could be quite challenging to completely fix all render-blocking JavaScript and CSS issues.
+Depending on how the plugins and your WordPress theme use JavaScript and CSS, it can be hard to completely fix all render-blocking JavaScript and CSS issues.

 While the above tools can help, your plugins may need certain scripts at a different priority level to work properly.
 In that case, the above solutions can break the functionality of such plugins, or they could behave unexpectedly.

-Google may still show you certain issues like optimizing CSS delivery for above the fold content.
-WP Rocket allows you to fix that by manually adding Critical CSS required to display the above fold area of your theme.
+Google may still show you certain issues, like optimizing CSS delivery for above-the-fold content.
+WP Rocket allows you to fix that by manually adding the Critical CSS required to display the above fold area of your theme.

-However, it could be quite difficult to find out what CSS code you will need to display above the fold content.
+However, it can be quite difficult to find out what CSS code you will need to display above-the-fold content.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.